accessible-ui/radio/README.md

   checked: boolean
   // Is the radio currently focused?
   focused: boolean
+  // Is the radio currently disabled?
+  disabled: boolean
   // Checks the radio
   check: () => void
   // Unchecks the radio